mhwachter/final_project_yatsenko_wachter/README.md

 ## Description

-This project replicates the paper Rose, A. K. (2004).
-Do We Really Know That the WTO Increases Trade? *American Economic Review*, *94*(1), 98–114. https://www.doi.org/10.1257/000282804322970724.
+This repository contains our final project for the course *Effective Programming Practices for Economists* held in the winter semester 2022/23 at the University of Bonn as part of our master's program in Economics.
+The project replicates the paper Rose, A. K. (2004).
+Do We Really Know That the WTO
+Increases Trade? *American Economic Review*, *94*(1), 98–114. https://www.doi.org/10.1257/000282804322970724.